philippus180/Electromagnetic-Simulation/README.md

 # Electromagnetic Simulation
 Inspired by ThreeBlueOneBrown ([link to video](https://www.youtube.com/watch?v=aXRTczANuIs)) I wanted to create a simulation, that visualises the electromagnetic fields caused by moving charges.
-To calculate the EM-fieds I need to implement some form of Maxwells Equations and solve them numerically by tiny changes in time.
+To calculate the EM-fieds I implemented some form of Maxwells Equations and solved them numerically by tiny changes in time.
 In the simulation your cursor represents a charged particle, that you can move by moving the mouse.
 It is very nice to see the influences of the movement on the field and especially the resulting EM-waves.